katlund/BlockStab/README.md

 ## Related projects

-See [LowSyncBlockArnoldi](https://gitlab.mpi-magdeburg.mpg.de/lund/low-sync-block-arnoldi) for block Arnoldi versions of these routines and a simple algorithm comparison workflow.
+See [LowSyncBlockArnoldi](https://gitlab.mpi-magdeburg.mpg.de/lund/low-sync-block-arnoldi) for block Arnoldi and GMRES versions of these routines and a simple algorithm comparison workflow.